KCEB (Oklahoma)

-KCEB, UHF analog channel 23, was a television station licensed to Tulsa, Oklahoma, United States, that maintained affiliations with NBC, ABC and the DuMont Television Network.
-The station was owned by Elfred Beck.
-KCEB operated for almost ten months from March 13 to December 10, 1954.
+KCEB (channel 23) was a television station in Tulsa, Oklahoma, United States, which was affiliated with NBC, ABC and the DuMont Television Network.
+Owned by Elfred Beck, the station operated for almost nine months from March 13 to December 10, 1954.

 History

 The station was founded by Tulsa oilman Elfred Beck.
 KCEB (which Beck named after himself as a reversal of his last name) began construction of its studio facilities atop Lookout Mountain in west Tulsa on August 21, 1953.